binaricorn/mfadt-majorstudio-1/Assignments/five-in-five.md

 :three:In most cases, we use our eyes and ears to sense and pay less attention to the performance of our noses and hands;

 :four:I am also trying to build the interconnetion between 5 senses.

+* Medium:

+Under the pressure of time, I decided to do some visually intuitive projects in simple ways, like with the help of:

+Drawing, Making, Writing, Photo, Music, Video... (no Coding:satisfied:)